tobiask84/instant-chat/README.md

 - [X] Add support to unread chat notifications;

 # Some comments
-It was required to make the notification tab blink when there are unread messages.
+- It was required to make the notification tab blink when there are unread messages.
 This might be a bit over the top and could annoy the user.
+- I assume when it is required to make "the tab" blink, we are talking about the navbar and not about the browser tab